In a nutshell

 Employers of graduates in this sector are showing increased requirements for more highly skilled and qualified employees, and there continues to be a demand from the chemical, pharmaceutical and biotechnology industries, which have a strong base in the north west region.
 Graduates will be well-placed to take advantage of these opportunities through the programmes emphasis on employability in the Science and Industry module, placements and technical training.

 We encourage all of our students to take up an additional industrial placement year, which you arrange with our support, between years two and three of the full-time course, making a four year course overall.
 You will benefit from this year by being able to apply what you have learned in a real-world situation to your academic studies in your final year as well as gaining experience that is highly valued by prospective employers.
+We have links with the cancer research charity Kidscan and with OCCA (Oil and Colour Chemists Association), as well as many more companies.

 What you need to know